Can you believe that?

 So I decided to step up and do the Pike’s Peak in Rockville, which was today.
 I was over confident and started to far forward and too over confidant.

-My watch would not since and it was a all round cluster… you know.
+My watch would not sync and it was an all around cluster… you know.